All articles

 Do supplements actually work for muscle growth?

-The International Society of Sports Nutrition (ISSN) published a comprehensive review categorizing supplements into three evidence tiers.
-We're using that framework here, updated with research through 2025.
+The International Society of Sports Nutrition (ISSN) published a comprehensive review categorizing supplements into evidence tiers.
+We use it as a starting framework, then check the newer evidence cited below through August 2026.

 Here's the full breakdown: